Muhajir

 Future Challenges

-Challenges include economic instability, political representation, and preserving cultural identity amidst globalization.
+Challenges include economic disparities, political representation, and maintaining cultural identity in a rapidly changing society.

 Youth Employment Trends

-Youth are increasingly entering diverse fields, including technology, finance, and entrepreneurship, reflecting a shift towards modern professions.
+Youth are increasingly entering diverse fields, including technology, business, and creative industries.

 Future Visions